-Since exploding onto the scene around the start of 2015, subscription video on demand services have taken Australians by storm.
-The term SVOD refers to subscription TV services such as Netflix and Stan, and the devices you need to watch them on.
-We assume you’ve heard of Netflix?
-Telstra TV may be your answer.
-Hit the link below to head straight to eligible plans with Telstra TV:
+Since exploding onto the scene around the start of 2015, streaming video-on-demand services have taken Australians by storm.
+Streaming video-on-demand refers to subscription TV services such as Netflix and Stan – and if you’re looking for a no-fuss way to watch the above on your television, Telstra TV may be your answer.

 What is Telstra TV?